Audio Engagement Has Taken the Throne to Become King report by Aarthi Ramamurthy, Head Of International, Clubhouse

 When Clubhouse launched in March 2020 it signified the next evolution of audio engagement.
 Clubhouse exists to create a world where people talk with each other, creating a more human place on the internet with an app based on voice – when you open the app you can see a hallway full of “rooms” full of people talking – all open so you can hop in and out, exploring different conversations.
 We discuss topics and have lively conversations on stage and inside rooms.
 We invite people into our communities and clubs.
 You enter each room as an audience member, but if you want to talk you just raise your hand, and the speakers can choose to invite you up.
 Or you can create a room of your own.
 It’s a place to meet with friends and with new people around the world – to tell stories, ask questions, debate, learn, and have impromptu conversations on thousands of different topics.

 Currently, Clubhouse is seeing more than 700,000 rooms created each day, up from 300,000 in May 2021, and people are spending an average of 70+ minutes every day on the app.
-To date, there have been more than 10 million downloads on Android, this is especially notable as the app only became available on Android worldwide on May 20th 2021.
+To date, there have been more than 10 million downloads on Android, this is especially notable as the app only became available on Android worldwide on the 20th of May 2021.

 So how can brands utilise audio engagement?